lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 ### Horovod

-[Horovod](https://github.com/horovod/horovod) is the open source distributed training framework for TensorFlow, Keras, PyTorch.
-It is supposed to make it easy to develop distributed deep learning projects and speed them up with TensorFlow.
+[Horovod](https://github.com/horovod/horovod) is the open source distributed training framework for TensorFlow, Keras and PyTorch.
+It is supposed to make it easy to develop distributed deep learning projects and speed them up.
+Horovod scales well to a large number of nodes and has a strong focus on efficient training on GPUs.

 #### Why use Horovod?